The Allegory of the Dungeon: Not Black Socrates, But Shadow (Winston Bailey) Learning Under An Oak Tree – Winthrop R. Holder

 I. Shadow and ‘Self-Acquired Knowledge.’

 “You are not a fan, you are a fanatic!” was Shadow’s response to my question about the inspiration for his line, “Their minds are like factories/producing misery(‘Grooving Time,’ 1976).
-So, in that chance encounter at Charlie’s Records in the summer of the early 1980s, I thought I’d engage him around those lyrics which had always intrigued me.
+So, in that chance encounter at Charlie’s Records in the summer of the early 1980s, I thought I’d engage him around those lyrics that had always intrigued me.
 Not even Charles Dickens in Hard Times or Karl Marx in his flailing of industrialization seemed to have been able to pare down the horrors of the factory system with such sharp irony as Shadow had in a visionary and seemingly throwaway line.
 Still, his spontaneous and somewhat paradoxical retort fascinated me even more.

 This deep interest in Shadow (who never used the moniker “The Mighty”) and his world/work had intensified after reading Linden Lewis’ “The Mighty Shadow on the Pointlessness of Human Existence” (Caribbean Review, Vol. X, No. 4, Fall, 1981) in the early 80s.
 Such a classic misreading of the Dreadman’s work troubled me.

-And there I was with Shadow questioning my questions and challenging me to figure out his work by engaging the Calypso and its literature.
+And there I was with Shadow, questioning my questions and challenging me to figure out his work by engaging the Calypso and its literature.
 His semi-dismissive response to my initial inquiry left me with a lifelong quest to try to come to terms with the philosophical Shadow.

 Bukka Rennie is an activist, historian, and renowned calypso commentator.